intel/terraform-intel-aws-ecs/examples/ec2-managed-example/README.md

 - ECS cluster using autoscaling group capacity provider
 - Autoscaling groups with IAM instance profile to be used by ECS cluster
-- creates VPC using module below
+- creates VPC using module below (3 AZ's)
 - Utilizes the latest Intel Architecture (IceLake)

 ## Usage